Grover Cleveland: Childhood and family history

 Stephen Grover Cleveland was born on March 18, 1837, in Caldwell, New Jersey, to Ann (née Neal) and Richard Falley Cleveland.
-Cleveland's father was a Congregational and Presbyterian minister who was originally from Connecticut.
+Cleveland's father, originally from Connecticut, was a Congregational and Presbyterian minister.
 His mother was from Baltimore and was the daughter of a bookseller.
-On his father's side, Cleveland was descended from English ancestors, the first of the family having emigrated to Massachusetts from Cleveland, England, in 1635.
-His father's maternal grandfather, Richard Falley Jr., fought at the Battle of Bunker Hill, and was the son of an immigrant from Guernsey.
-On his mother's side, Cleveland was descended from Anglo-Irish Protestants and German Quakers from Philadelphia.
+On his father's side, Cleveland was descended from English ancestors who first emigrated to Massachusetts from Ipswich, England, in 1635.
+On his mother's side, Cleveland was descended from Anglo-Irish Protestants and German Quakers.
 Cleveland was distantly related to General Moses Cleaveland, after whom the city of Cleveland, Ohio, was named.

 Cleveland, the fifth of nine children, was named Stephen Grover in honor of the first pastor of the First Presbyterian Church of Caldwell, where his father was pastor at the time.
 He became known as Grover in his adult life.
 In 1841, the Cleveland family moved to Fayetteville, New York, where Grover spent much of his childhood.
-Neighbors later described him as "full of fun and inclined to play pranks," and fond of outdoor sports.
+Neighbors later described him as "full of fun and inclined to play pranks", and fond of outdoor sports.

-In 1850, Cleveland's father Richard moved his family to Clinton, New York, to work as district secretary for the American Home Missionary Society.
+In 1850, Cleveland's father Richard moved his family to Clinton, New York, accepting a job there as district secretary for the American Home Missionary Society.
 Despite his father's dedication to his missionary work, his income was insufficient for the large family.
 Financial conditions forced him to remove Grover from school and place him in a two-year mercantile apprenticeship in Fayetteville.
-The experience was valuable and brief, and the living conditions quite austere.
+The experience was valuable, though brief.
 Grover returned to Clinton and his schooling at the completion of the apprentice contract.
-In 1853, when missionary work began to take a toll on the health of Cleveland's father, he took an assignment in Holland Patent, New York (near Utica) and moved his family again.
-Shortly after, he died from a gastric ulcer.
-The younger Cleveland was said to have learned about his father's death from a boy selling newspapers.
+In 1853, missionary work began to take a toll on Richard's health.
+He took a new work assignment in Holland Patent, New York, and moved his family once again.
+Shortly after, Richard Cleveland died from a gastric ulcer.
+Grover was said to have learned about his father's death from a boy selling newspapers.